aseldawy/CS167/Projects/ProjectC.md

 Second, convert the file into a column-oriented Parquet format to speed up the analysis.

 - Parse and load the CSV file using the Dataframe API.
+- - Keep only the following columns to reduce the size of the dataset: "x", "y", "acq_date", "frp", "acq_time", "ELEV_mean", "SLP_mean", "EVT_mean", "EVH_mean", "CH_mean", "TEMP_ave", "TEMP_min", "TEMP_max".
 - Introduce a geometry attribute that represents the location of each crime.
 Use the `ST_CreatePoint` function.
-- Keep only the following columns to reduce the size of the dataset: "x", "y", "acq_date", "frp", "acq_time".
 - The `frp` column, short for fire radiative power, requires some attention from you.
   This column sometimes stores a floating point value, and sometimes store two values separated by comma.
   In this step, you should convert all of them to float to prepare for the next step.
   To do that, use the `split` function to split the string around the comma and take only the first value.
   Then, cast this value to double using the syntax `double(...)` in SQL.
+- Cast all the numerical columns to double: "ELEV_mean", "SLP_mean", "EVT_mean", "EVH_mean", "CH_mean", "TEMP_ave", "TEMP_min", "TEMP_max".
 - Convert the resulting Dataframe to a SpatialRDD to prepare for the next step.
 - Load the County dataset using Beast.
 - Run a spatial join query to find the county of each wildfire.